Search

 Eugene Koonin

-National Center for Biotechnology Information, USA and Moscow State University, Russia
+National Center for Biotechnology Information, USA

 For fundamental contribution to the development of evolutionary biology.